TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 VC operations.
 For this, TriBITS provides the tool **gitdist** which is a simple stand-alone Python script that distributes a git command across a set of git repos.
 This tool is not specific to TriBITS but it is very useful for dealing with TriBITS projects with multiple repositories.
-It only requires that a base git repo and a set of zero or more git repos cloned under it.
+It only requires a local base git repo and a set of zero or more git repos cloned under it.

-To use ``gitdist`` with this aggregate meta-project, one would first set up the file ``MetaProject/.gitdist`` (or a version controlled ``MetaProject.gitdist.default`` file) which would contain the lines::
+To use ``gitdist`` with this aggregate meta-project, one would first set up the file ``MetaProject/.gitdist`` (or a version-controlled ``MetaProject.gitdist.default`` file) which would contain the lines::

   ExtraRepo1